-Have you ever thought about why to talk about the world with your children?
+Have you ever thought about what to say to your kids about the news and what is going on the world?
+Or how to talk about the world with your children?
 It’s a tough subject sometimes – especially with all the negative things happening right now on planet Earth.
 You can’t avoid the hard topics with them forever.

 Maybe your child has questions about something they heard on the news or something talked about at school.
 If your Mini Me is at all like mine, they have a huge desire to ask questions.
 His questions show me that he is curious about the world around him.
 Here are a few great reasons why talking about everything from Israel to ice cream (and why it is very different from gelato!) is a great thing to do early and often with your youngsters.

 My number one reason to talk about world affairs with my son is to increase his awareness of the world.
 He may not completely understand the nuances of world affairs, but that doesn’t stop him from asking questions.
 It is never too early to get the little ones knowledgeable and smart about the world.
 It is a also a great way for them to start understanding early on that people are different, but also similar in many ways.
 Being different does not equate to being bad.
 It is a wonderful way to show them the door is open for communication and help them develop a more global perspective.

 2. INCREASES READING SKILLS

 Reading well, like writing well, is a skill.
 Discussing world events with my son encourages him to read more.
 Reading stimulates his desire to want to know more about an issue.
 World affairs of all kinds can introduce new vocabulary words and different languages.
 No one may speak Latin anymore but knowing that most languages started there is a good thing – for kids and adults.